LE BOAT AND GROUPE BENETEAU MAKE WAVES WITH NEW 10-YEAR PARTNERSHIP

 The expanded relationship will see the two industry leaders launch a new model and boost Le Boat’s Boat Ownership Program

-Photo ID the left is Martin SCHEMKES, Delphia Brand Director, Centre Cheryl Brown, Managing Director, Le Boat, and on the right is Yann Masselot Chief of Brands & Communication Officer.

-Smith Falls, Ontario, Canada June 10.
+We’re delighted to be building upon our long-standing relationship with Groupe Beneteau to support the next stage of Le Boat’s growth journey.”PALM BEACH, FLORIDA, USA, June 14, 2024 /EINPresswire.com/ -- Smith Falls, Canada.
+June 14.
 A new agreement between Le Boat and Groupe Beneteau under their Delphia brand in Poland will see Europe’s largest boat rental company invest over £100m into its international fleet over the next ten years.

-The deal will ensure travellers have an even greater range of options to choose from when planning their private boat rental vacation and provide innovation to the current charter market as it stands.
+The deal will ensure travellers have an even greater range of options to choose from when planning their private boat rental vacation and provides innovation to the current charter market as it stands.
 Of the 400 new Delphia boats slated to be built over the coming decade for Le Boat, 100 will be made in the next three years, including at least 25 in 2025.
-These orders will be a combination of the current Horizon range, plus 34 of a premium new one-to-two cabin boat, aptly named “Liberty” which will be launched in 2025.
+These orders will be a combination of the current Horizon range, plus 34 of a premium new one to two cabin boat, aptly named “Liberty” which will be launched in 2025.

 In addition, the two industry leaders will also be developing a new industry-leading three to four cabin model for launch in 2027.
 This new model will be designed in collaboration with Le Boat and will have both private and charter variants; the charter version will be exclusive to Le Boat.
 They will include full air conditioning, a superior fly bridge and provide the most premium boating experience on the waterways.

+Europe since their Horizon fleet was launched.
+The Le Boat Ownership Program was also recently rolled out to the North American Market.

 To cater for the growing popularity of Le Boat’s ownership program, the agreement will also enable customers to invest in the new top-of-the-range boats.
-The popular program allows owners to enjoy guaranteed income whilst taking on average fourteen weeks’ holiday every year on their own boat, or a sister boat across Le Boat’s 17 cruising regions in Europe and Canada.
-Since 2016, Le Boat has seen a 3-fold increase in its boat ownership program in Europe since their Horizon fleet was launched.
+The popular program allows owners to enjoy guaranteed income whilst taking on average eight weeks’ holiday every year on their own boat, or a sister boat across Le Boat’s 17 cruising regions in Europe and Canada.
+Since 2016, Le Boat has seen a 3 fold increase in their boat ownership program in Europe since their Horizon fleet was launched.
 The Le Boat Ownership Program was also recently rolled out to the North American Market.

 As part of this supply agreement, Delphia and LeBoat are also working to expand into the North American market using an innovative partnership that will allow for the development of new fleets and new locations for both charter holidays and boat sales.